ZhaoJ9014/face.evoLVe/README.md

     ```python
     for epoch in range(NUM_EPOCH): # start training process

-        if epoch == STAGES[0]: # adjust LR for each training stage after warm up, you can also choose to adjust LR manually once plaueau observed
+        if epoch == STAGES[0]: # adjust LR for each training stage after warm up, you can also choose to adjust LR manually (with slight modification) once plaueau observed
             schedule_lr(OPTIMIZER)
         if epoch == STAGES[1]:
             schedule_lr(OPTIMIZER)